alxn0/zet/docs/55/README.md

 ## Options

-1. Create a new index files with alread created links, such as `[NAME](../1)`
+1. Create a new index files with already created links, such as `[NAME](../1)`
     - *Problem*: we will see all `[]` and `(../number)` when searching
     - *facilities*: `changes.md` already have this information